 Outreach, Health Systems, Trust, Medicine, Solutions, Disparity, Disability, Treatment, Mortality, Collaboration, Quality, Community, Insurance, Health, Practice, Mental Health, Gender, Opportunities, Health Equity, Injury, Age, Race, Location, Policy, Wellness, Resources, Society, Cooperation, Education, Health Care, Partnership, Prevention, Relationship, Difference, Community Health Worker

-The NCHD Equity & Outreach team of Community Health Workers (CHWs) use an integrated approach to provide assistance to community members and families in accessing and navigating the healthcare system, essential community services, and promoting healthy behaviors.
+The NCHD Equity & Outreach team of Community Health Workers (CHWs) provide assistance to community members and families to access and navigate the healthcare system and essential community services, and promote healthy behaviors.
+They provide community resources and education at health/resource fairs, youth events, and community engagement meetings.
+For more details on upcoming events and services provided visit the calendar and Equity and Outreach page.

 A portly, middle-aged man with medium dark skin and a grey beard is checking his blood sugar levels on a meter.